 - Had contact with somebody with Coronavirus? or

-- Do you have any of these symptoms?
+- Do you have any symptoms?

 What happens when the contractor arrives at your home to carry out the emergency repair?

-The contractor will ask the four questions again, in case anything has changed.
+The contractor will ask the questions again, in case anything has changed.
 If it is safe to do so, the contractor will take these precautions:

 - Operative’s will use hand sanitiser to sterilise their hands and wear latex gloves where possible prior to entering.